|

 speeches.
 It's easy to find the URLs for each candidate by simply typing

+the candidate's name in a browser.
 Also, candidates and their supporters have been able to use the web

 to counteract and support talking points.
 In modern campaigns, there is